keu/docs/software/system-componenets.md

 * Commander - the provisioning component of the Astronomer Platform.
 It is responsible for interacting with the underlying infrastructure layer. gRPC service to communicate between our API and Kubernetes
 * [Prometheus](https://prometheus.io/) - A monitoring platform used to collect metrics from StatsD.
 Prometheus collects Airflow metrics and pushes them to Granfana for visualization.
 Email alerts can also be setup to help quickly identify issues.
 * [Grafana](https://grafana.com/) - A web dashboard to help visualize and monitor Airflow metrics flowing in from Prometheus.
 Astronomer has pre-built plenty of dashboards to monitor your cluster or you can create your own custom dashboards to meet your needs.
 * [Alert Manager](https://prometheus.io/docs/alerting/alertmanager/) - Email alerts from Prometheus metrics.
 Enter emails for anyone you want to be alerted in the Software UI.
-These alerts can help notify you of issues on your cluster such as the Airflow Scheduler running slowly.
+These alerts can help notify you of issues on your cluster such as the Airflow scheduler running slowly.
 * [NGINX](https://www.nginx.com/) - NGINX is used as an ingress controller to enforce authentication and direct traffic to the various services such as Airflow webserver, Grafana, Kibana etc. NGINX is also used to serve Airflow logs back up to the Airflow web UI from ElasticSearch.
 * [FluentD](https://www.fluentd.org/) - FluentD is a data collector that is used to collect and push the Airflow log data into ElasticSearch.
 * [Elasticsearch](https://github.com/elastic/elasticsearch) - A powerful search engine used to centralize and index logs from Airflow deployments.